Legal Standards for Asbestos

 The Regulations cover in situ asbestos, demolition and refurbishment.
 They also cover asbestos dust.
 They impose responsibilities and duties on employers, occupiers, self-employed people, designers, manufacturers, importers, suppliers and employees.
 In addition, the regulations cover a number of asbestos-related activities that are carried out in workplaces.

 The Regulations ban the use of all forms of asbestos in all work processes (although there are a number of exemptions).
+Click here for a summary of the regulations.

 There are two Compliance Codes for Asbestos - but these are currently being updated: